 \$57,500 for independent students, with no more than \$23,000 of this funding obtained from subsidized loans.
-The interest rate for both subsidized and unsubsidized undergraduate Federal Direct Loans first disbursed on or after July 1, 2021 and before July 1, 2022, is fixed at 3.73 percent Students have a 6-month grace period from the time they graduate, leave school or enroll less than half time per term before repayment begins.
+The interest rate for both subsidized and unsubsidized undergraduate Federal Direct Loans first disbursed on or after July 1, 2022 and before July 1, 2023, is fixed at 4.99%.
+Students have a 6-month grace period from the time they graduate, leave school or enroll less than half time per term before repayment begins.
 Monthly payments are based on aggregate borrowing; the minimum monthly payment is \$50 per loan.